Grants & Programs

 Grants

-A limited number of grants up to $25,000 will be distributed to Osteopathically centric qualified 501(c)3 health centers for a grant period of 12-36 months, contingent upon the satisfactory submission of reporting requirements.
+A limited number of grants ranging from $5,000 to $25,000 will be distributed to Osteopathically centric qualified 501(c)3 health centers for a project period of 12-36 months, contingent upon the satisfactory submission of reporting requirements.
 Previous recipients are encouraged to apply, but an award is not guaranteed.

 Eligibility